dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-environments.md

 To create a new dbt Cloud development environment, navigate to **Deploy** -> **Environments** and then click **Create Environment**.
 Select **Deployment** as the environment type.

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/create-deploy-env.jpg" width="85%" title="Navigate to Deploy ->  Environments to create a deployment environment" />

+### Set as production environment

+You can set one deployment environment per dbt Cloud project as its production environment.
+You must set a production environment to use features like dbt Explorer and cross-project references, since it represents the source of truth for the production state of a dbt Cloud project.

 ### Semantic Layer